 Tertiary Admission Centre Codes (TAC) Codes

-Employment experience must be shown in a letter of employment which is presented on a company letterhead as well as signed and dated by a delegated authority.
-The letter must contain position title, duties performed and length of service.
+Letters of employment must be presented on a company letterhead as well as signed and dated by a delegated authority.
+The letter must contain your full name, position title, duties performed and length of service.

 English Language Proficiency Requirements:

 If you were not born in Australia, Canada, New Zealand, United Kingdom, Ireland, South Africa or United States of America you are required to meet the English Language Proficiency requirements set by the University.
 Applicants are required to provide evidence of completion of:

 • A secondary qualification (Year 11 and 12, or equivalent), or